Is a home sperm test useful?

 - Sperm concentration

-If you're concerned about your fertility, get an infertility evaluation.
-Relying on a home sperm test might lead to delays in seeking appropriate fertility evaluation and treatment.
+If you have fertility concerns, ask your health care provider for an infertility checkup.
+Relying on a home sperm test might lead to delays in getting a diagnosis and starting treatment, if needed.